stefanos1316/epidose/README.md

   the device in order e.g. to ship it.
 From the command line, run `sudo /opt/venvs/epidose/bin/shutdown_epidose.sh -i` in order to perform this shutdown.
+  Note that for this to work the device must be running on battery, with no external power being provided.
 * `wps_scanner_d.sh`: Supports WiFi Protected Setup (WPS) to obtain a network connection by using the push button configuration (PBC).
   It always tries to connect to the network with the strongest signal.